Mani-Bala/kubernates/README.md

 # kubernates

-### Reference Documentation for need of basic application to deploy in kube
+### Reference Documentation for needs of basic application to deploy in kube
 For further reference, please consider the following sections:

 * [Kubernetes](https://kubernetes.io/)